Meet Our Residents

 Megan Golani, ND

-Dr. Megan Golani is a licensed naturopathic physician in her first–year of residency at NCNM.
-She graduated in 2012 with honors and a certificate in natural childbirth.
+Dr. Megan Golani is a licensed naturopathic physician and midwife in her third year of residency at the National College of Natural Medicine focusing on family and community medicine.
+She graduated from NCNM in 2012 with honors and a certificate in natural childbirth.

 During her studies, Dr. Golani completed a two-year clinical mentorship rotation in women’s health under the direction of Dr. Kimberly Windstar and a six–month internship focusing on chronic disease management and biotherapeutic drainage with Dr. Dickson Thom.
 Additionally, she completed a two-year apprenticeship in women’s health, midwifery, and pediatrics with Dr. Catherine Schaefer in her private practice.
 She also has trained with Tami Kent in holistic pelvic care.

 Dr. Golani received her baccalaureate degree from the University of Michigan-Ann Arbor where she focused on developmental and transpersonal psychology, with an emphasis the mind-body connection.